Table of Contents

 The two channels of the first MC input run with a difference of 0.05dB.
 You can be very satisfied with this.

 Gain of the second MC input of my DPV1

 The channels of the second MC input also have the same deviation (0.05dB).
 However, here we have a level about 0.5dB higher.
 This is due to the use of 2 different pickups and a different amplification factor.

 If you have determined a deviation between the channels of your phono preamplifier, you can use the measured difference as correction value when determining the azimuth.

 To measure the azimuth, open ARTA and select the menu item Tools and the measurement Two channel level meter.
 The dialog box Level Meter and Third Octave Analyzer opens, which we use for the azimuth measurement.

 In the dialog box on the lower right side, under 1/3 octave display the option LEFT and RIGHT levels should be selected.
 If this is the case put on the test record and press the button Record/Reset.
 This starts the measurement and after a short time you get a stable measurement value which is displayed graphically and as a numerical value in the upper right side of the window.
 This measurement / dialog box is described in the current ARTA manual starting on page 177.

 Ideally, the values for the left and right channels are equal.
 If they differ noticeably the azimuth is not correct and the system must be turned to the left or right.

 When measuring, one should also pay attention to the gain.
 If the input signal is overdriven, you cannot expect a reasonable measurement result.

-On the picture above you can see the first measurement on one of my tonearm/cartridge combination.
-The right channel is about 0.5dB louder than the left one.
+The picture above shows the measurement of the MC1 input before the azimuth adjustment.
+The left channel is 0.51dB louder than the right channel.
 The value is not that bad at all.
 It speaks for the mounting of the pickup at the manufacturer and for my adjustment.